2022 Tipperary Premier Intermediate Hurling Championship

 The 2022 Tipperary Premier Intermediate Hurling Championship was the sixth staging of the Tipperary Premier Intermediate Hurling Championship since its establishment by the Tipperary County Board in 2017 and subsequent rebranding in 2022.
 The championship ran from 22 July to 23 October 2022.

 The final was played on 23 October 2022 at FBD Semple Stadium in Thurles, between Roscrea and Gortnahoe–Glengoole, in what was their first ever meeting in the final.
 Roscrea won the match by 1-17 to 0-16 to claim their first ever championship title.

-Keane Hayes was the championship's to scorer with 1-66.
+Keane Hayes was the championship's top scorer with 1-66.